usezuko/.github/profile/README.md

 ## 🌐 Software

-- **Sismo**: We use Sismo's Connect Data Vault to let users generate ZK proofs from their wallet (data source), so that we can fetch their vaultId (user pseudonym), groupId (community).
+- **Sismo**: We use Sismo's Connect Data Vault to let users generate ZK proofs from their wallet (data source), so that we can fetch their vaultId (user pseudonym), and groupId (community).
 - **Tableland**: We wanted a permissionless SQL-like on-chain database.
 We used their Studio & Console clients, SDK, and CLI to create, store, test, and manage tables & queries.
-Tables hosted on Goerli Arbitrum (we're cheap) & locked.
+Tables are hosted on Goerli Arbitrum (we're cheap) & locked.
 - **Stack**: NextJS, NodeJS, TypeScript, ExpressJS, Netlify, SQL, ReactJS, TailwindCSS.

 ## 🔨 Limitations / Improvements